Kelly Rose

 About Kelly

 Kelly is passionate about working with clients in the public and social service sectors to design and implement solutions that improve people’s lives.
+Kelly leads our Service System Transformation practice.

 With a keen mind for strategy and systems, and a sensitive approach to stakeholder engagement, Kelly is an empathetic and compassionate leader committed to delivering high quality work for her clients.